Finite element approximation for a convective Brinkman--Forchheimer problem coupled with a heat equation: Introduction

 $\bullet$ The convective Brinkman--Forchheimer equations: The inclusion of $-\Delta \mathbf{u}$ and the convective term $(\mathbf{u} \cdot \nabla) \mathbf{u}$ in the Darcy--Forchheimer equations leads to the so-called convective Brinkman--Forchheimer model \eqref{eq:model}.
 Assuming a two-dimensional stationary, isotropic, incompressible, homogeneous flow through a fluid-saturated porous medium, this system was derived by the authors of \cite{VAFAI1981195} as the governing momentum equation based on local volume averaging and matched asymptotic expansion; see also \cite{lastone}.
 Further justifications for the inclusion of the so-called Brinkman and convective terms in \eqref{eq:model} were later presented in \cite{VAFAI199511}.
 We refer the interested reader to \cite{ACO:24:JSC,MR4328398,guo2005lattice,MR3967591,MR3636305} for further insights, analysis, and applications of this model.

+Our problem \eqref{eq:model} is related to the coupling of the Brinkman--Forchheimer equations and the so-called double-diffusion equations.
+There are several articles in the literature on the analysis and discretization of this coupling; see, e.g., \cite{MR1418526,MR3820815,MR4171897,MR4344862,MR4659442}.
+With the exception of the recently published work \cite{MR4659442}, all the previously cited papers consider the case $s=3$.
+On the other hand, the models considered in \cite{MR4171897,MR4344862,MR4659442} couple the concentration variable in the forcing term of the momentum equations of the Brinkman--Forchheimer system as $\mathbf{f}(\boldsymbol{\phi})$ for physical reasons other than ours.
+In contrast, in our work we follow the approach considered in \cite{MR4673339,MR3802674,MR4041519,MR3267163}, which takes up the physical considerations presented in \cite{Hooman,MR3168603}, and considers viscosity and thermal diffusion coefficients, which may depend nonlinearly on the temperature $T$.

-As far as we know, this is the first paper dealing with the analysis and numerical approximation of the nonlinear coupled problem \eqref{eq:model}.
-We would like to emphasize that even for the case where $\nu \equiv \kappa \equiv 1$, we were not able to find any development of finite element techniques in the literature.
-Since the problem involves multiple sources of nonlinearity, the analysis and discretization are far from trivial.
-In the following, we list what we consider to be the most important contributions to our work:
+As far as we know, this is the first paper dealing with the analysis and numerical approximation of the nonlinear coupled problem \eqref{eq:model} in its present form.
+Since the problem involves several sources of nonlinearity, the analysis and discretization are anything but trivial.
+In the following, we list what we consider to be the most important contributions of our work:

 $\bullet$ \emph{Existence and uniqueness of solutions:} We introduce a concept of weak solution for the nonlinear problem \eqref{eq:model} and show the existence of solutions without restriction on the data; the latter is derived using Galerkin's method and Brouwer's fixed point theorem.
 Moreover, we obtain a global uniqueness result when the solution is slightly smoother, and the data is suitably restricted.